 The assets and liabilities associated with the Altamont Bluebell Assets Sale and the New Mexico Assets Sale are classified as "held for sale" on the condensed consolidated balance sheet at March 31, 2018.
-At March 31, 2018, the Company's condensed consolidated balance sheet included current assets of approximately \$92 million included in "assets held for sale" and current liabilities of approximately \$43 million included in "liabilities held for sale" related to these transactions.
-In addition, the assets and liabilities associated with the Oklahoma and Texas Assets Sale were classified as "held for sale" on the condensed consolidated balance sheet at December 31, 2017.
-At December 31, 2017, the Company's condensed consolidated balance sheet included current assets of approximately \$107 million included in "assets held for sale" and current liabilities of approximately \$43 million included in "liabilities held for sale" related to this transaction.
+At March 31, 2018, the Company's condensed consolidated balance sheet included current assets of approximately \$92 million included in "assets held for sale" and current liabilities of approximately \$43 million included in "liabilities held for sale" on the condensed consolidated balance sheet at December 31, 2017.
+At December 31, 2017, the Company's condensed consolidated balance sheet included in "assets held for sale" and current liabilities of approximately \$43 million included balance sheet included current assets of approximately \$107 million included in "assets held for sale" and current liabilities of approximately \$43 million included balance sheet included current assets of approximately \$107 million included in "assets held for sale" and current liabilities of approximately \$43 million included in "liabilities held for sale" and current liabilities of approximately \$43 million included in "liabilities held for sale" and current liabilities of approximately \$43 million included in "liabilities held for sale" and current liabilities of approximately \$43 million included in "liabilities held for sale" and current liabilities of approximately \$43 million included in "liabilities held for sale" and current liabilities of approximately \$43 million included in "liabilities held for sale" and current liabilities of approximately \$43 million included in "liabilities held for sale" related to this transaction.